 Every patient deserves the highest standard of care and commitment.

-The UTC treats most injuries and illnesses that are urgent but not life-threatening, for example strains, sprains, broken bones, minor burns and scalds, bites, stings, minor head and eye injuries.
+The UTC treats most injuries and illnesses that are urgent but not life-threatening, for example, strains, sprains, broken bones, minor burns and scalds, bites, stings, minor head and eye injuries.

-No appointment is necessary, but on arrival there will be an initial assessment by one of our clinicians to prioritise the urgency of your care.
+No appointment is necessary, but on arrival, there will be an initial assessment by one of our clinicians to prioritise the urgency of your care.
 Patients will be seen in order of clinical importance, so patients may have to wait if their condition is not as serious as others.

 The Urgent Treatment Centre is an essential service helping to ease pressure on ED and deliver rapid, appropriate care to patients at their time of need.

 You may be sent off-site for your care where appropriate, for example, you may be directed to a local pharmacist, local GP HUB or wound clinic.
-This ensures that patients with more severe symptoms are seen more quickly, diagnosed, treated and discharged or if necessary admitted directly to hospital.
+This ensures that patients with more severe symptoms are seen more quickly, diagnosed, treated and discharged or if necessary admitted directly to the hospital.